aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 }
 ```

-`Request, Response, NextFunction` are types required for our `req, res, next` arguments.
-In TypeScript, to declare type of a variable, we do `variableName: Type`, as opposed to say `Type variableName` as in C++, Java, or other statically typed language.
+`Request, Response, NextFunction` are types required for our `req, res, next` arguments. `User.find({})` is used to get all users from the database.

+Remember about the `Contact`s we said earlier that are stored as ObjectId? `populate` here is used to actually display the content of the `Contact` - instead of just as an `ObjectId` (this is the "convert back to `Contact` part we discussed earlier when we were writing model for `User`).
+First, we have `populate("contacts")` to tell MongoDB to populate the `contacts` field in the `User` object.
+Then, the `{name: 1, number: 1}` is to include name and number in a `Contact` entity.
+If you don't want to include name for example, you can leave the field out.

 This file only consists of GET-ing users.
-For adding users, we will handle that in a different file, `registerController`:
+For adding users, we will handle that in a different file, `registerController`.
+But I'll handle that to you.

-{: file="backend/src/controllers/registerController.ts"}
+> Task: Write a controller that supports adding users.
+The request contains username, name, email, and password.
+You should try to validate your username, email, and password (just simple `if`s are sufficient).
+For email validation, you might want to see [this](https://uibakery.io/regex-library/email).
+And you will also want to hash our password before saving to our database, using [bcrypt](https://nordvpn.com/blog/what-is-bcrypt/).
+Basically, just use this in your code
+> ```typescript
+> const passwordHash = await bcrypt.hash(password, 10);
+> ```
+> and store the password hash along with the other details into your database.
+You would also want to look up how to store an object to the database, if you don't already know that.
-{: .nolineno }
+{: .prompt-tip}

+**Answer (click to unblur):**

 ```typescript
 import User from '../models/user';